First South Yorkshire Ltd - Bus Complaints

 So what happens when you actually do complain?
 Do you get an apology?
 Do you get a courtesy ticket?
 Do you get fobbed off?
 Well, the answer is no. Nothing happens.
 Absolutely nothing.

-Back in May 2019 I had to attend hospital to get my dodgy hip looked at, and made the silly decision to travel by bus (bicycling is a good exercise for my hip).
+Back in May 2019 I had to attend hospital to get my dodgy hip looked at, and made the silly decision to travel by bus.
+I predominantly travel by bike these days (bicycling is a good exercise for my hip), and only use buses occasionally.
 On this day I met with a cancellation and some rude and inconsiderate staff, which left me a bit shook up for the rest of the day, and almost made me late for the hospital.

 As I'm sure any patient will tell you, getting to your hospital appointment is important.
 Appointments at private hospitals are very expensive, and people like me can't afford cancellations.
 Appointments at NHS hospitals are very hard to come by and missing one only creates unnecessary work for you, and takes appointments away from others who need them.
 Missed appointments can delay diagnosis and treatment.
 Patients such as myself who have Asperger's Syndrome and anxiety will have an even harder time coping with all this.

 So I thought I'd write to First South Yorkshire Ltd. I figured I'd probably get one of those fake apologies that customer service people love to give, and maybe a free ticket.
-Here is the letter:.
+This page chronicles my bus complaint saga, which eventually drags on for over a year.
+Here's the first complaint letter:.

 The reply after waiting two months?
 Sod all.